postgresml/postgresml/README.md

 </p>

 <p align="center">
     Train and deploy models to make online predictions using only SQL, with an open source extension for Postgres.
-Manage your projects and visualize datasets using the built in dashboard.
+Manage your projects and visualize datasets using the built-in dashboard.
 </p>

 ![PostgresML in practice](pgml-docs/docs/images/console.png)